-Extensive development of new technologies affects the way of thinking and use of nuclear strategy, nuclear weapons, and nuclear deterrence.
-In past deterring a nuclear attack has been believed to be attain through threat of nuclear retaliation and due to these emerging technologies, it appears to be shifting.
+The extensive development of new technologies affects the way of thinking and use of nuclear strategy, nuclear weapons, and nuclear deterrence.
+In past deterring a nuclear attack has been believed to be attained through the threat of nuclear retaliation and due to these emerging technologies, it appears to be shifting.

 States with nuclear technology, with grudges against one another, are in an arms race.
 Cases like India and Pakistan have taken the world’s attention.
 Both the states have nuclear and second-strike capabilities; they have already put the region in instability in terms of peace.